OfficeDev/office-js-docs-pr/docs/outlook/onmessagesend-onappointmentsend-events.md

 Smart Alerts is available through the event-based activation feature.
 To understand how to configure your add-in to use this feature, use other available events, debug your add-in, and more, see [Configure your Outlook add-in for event-based activation](autolaunch.md).

 > [!NOTE]
 > The `OnMessageSend` and `OnAppointmentSend` events were introduced in [requirement set 1.12](/javascript/api/requirement-sets/outlook/requirement-set-1.12/outlook-requirement-set-1.12).
-See [clients and platforms](#supported-clients-and-platforms) that support this requirement set.
+Additional functionality and customization options were also added to subsequent requirement sets.
+To verify that your Outlook client supports these events and features, see [Supported clients and platforms](#supported-clients-and-platforms) and the specific sections in the [walkthrough](smart-alerts-onmessagesend-walkthrough.md) that describe the features you want to implement.

 ## Supported clients and platforms